 It describes the commissioning procedures and acceptance testing criteria required to confirm that the calculated design is achieved in the building.

-This document gives complete rules, requirements and procedures to design PDS for buildings up to 60 m.
+This document gives rules, requirements and procedures to design PDS for buildings up to 60 m.

-For buildings taller than 60 m the same requirements are given (e.g. Table 1), but additional calculations and verification methods are necessary.
-Requirements for such methods and verification are given in Annex D, but the methods fall outside the scope of this document [e.g. Computational Fluid Dynamics (CFD)].
+For buildings taller than 60 m the same requirements are given (e.g. Table 1), but additional methods of calculation and verification are necessary.
+Requirements for such methods and verification are given in Annex D, but the methods fall outside the scope of this document [e.g. Additional mathematical analysis and/or Computational Fluid Dynamics (CFD)].

-Routine testing and maintenance requirements are also defined in the document.
+Routine testing and maintenance requirements are also defined in this document.

 In the absence of national requirements and under expected ambient and outside conditions, the requirements in Table 1 are fulfilled by the PDS.